wkumari/draft-vandergaast-edns-client-subnet/README.md

    answer section, the use case that was driving the definition of the protocol.

-   The delegations case is a bit easier to tease out.
-In operational practice, if an authoritative server is using address information to provide customized delegations, it is the resolver that will be using the answer for its next iterative query.
-Addresses in the Additional section SHOULD therefore ignore ECS data, and the authority SHOULD return a zero SCOPE PREFIX-LENGTH on delegations.
-A recursive resolver SHOULD treat a non-zero SCOPE PREFIX LENGTH in a delegation as though it were zero.

    For negative answers, some independent implementations of both resolvers and authorities did not see the section restriction as necessarily meaning that a given name and type must only have either